An assortment of different faces

 Citizenship status refers to someone’s right to live and work within a specific national jurisdiction.
 Its determination and intricacies vary around the world.
 Citizenship status usually comes with a set of rights (e.g. constitution), entitlements (e.g. social programs), and responsibilities (e.g. certain taxes) that a person will have.

 Some countries grant citizenship to anyone who is born within their borders (“jus soli” - law of the soil), while others only grant citizenship to people who are born to one or more official citizens (“jus sanguinis” - right of blood).
-Outside of official or full citizenship, people can have more liminal statuses within countries.
+People can have more liminal statuses outside of official or full citizenship within countries.
 These are granted through visas related to naturalization, immigration, marriage, refuge, work, business, education, travel, tourism, and more.

 Some people may have immigrated to a new country as refugees for their family’s safety and survival without much of a choice about where they ended up or if they genuinely wanted to move at all.
 Other people may be living in a country undocumented or have family members who are living undocumented for similar reasons.
-Organizations should ensure team members avoid inflammatory language such as “illegal immigrants” or “illegal aliens” when referring to people who simply lack specific legal paperwork.
+Organizations would benefit from ensuring team members avoid inflammatory language such as “illegal immigrants” or “illegal aliens” when referring to people who simply lack specific legal paperwork.

-Citizenship status alone can play a significant role in foreign-born workers' ability to get a job or break past immigration and citizenship status stereotypes.
+Citizenship status alone can significantly affect foreign-born workers' ability to get a job or break past immigration and citizenship status stereotypes.
 Common harmful biases about immigrants are that they bring crime, take jobs, and do not integrate well with a host culture.
 Xenophobia is on the rise globally, according to the UN.
-Companies should intentionally validate and make space for different migration experiences and cultural practices (e.g. veiling) in their workplace.
+It is leading practice for companies to intentionally validate and make space for different migration experiences and cultural practices (e.g. veiling) in their workplace.
 People who migrate to a different country often have immense anxieties about their immigration status.

-As of 2019, the U.S. has 44.9 million immigrants (14% of their total population).
-This is the highest in absolute numbers of immigrants in a country compared to any other nation in the world.
-The top countries of origin for immigrants in the U.S. are Mexico (24%), India (6%), China (5%), the Philippines (4.5%), and El Salvador (3%).
+As of 2019, the United States (US) has 44.9 million immigrants (14% of the total population).
+This is the highest absolute number of immigrants in a country compared to any other nation.
+The top countries of origin for immigrants in America are Mexico (24%), India (6%), China (5%), the Philippines (4.5%), and El Salvador (3%).

 Migration